Mothman (film): Plot

-Casey later discovers Jared's dead remains at his RV and is attacked by the Mothman.
-He manages to escape and calls Derek.
+After discovering Jared's remains at his RV, Casey is attacked by the Mothman.
+He escapes and calls Derek.
 Frank gives Katherine and her friends a bone-like object to perform a banishing ritual to stop the Mothman.

-Katherine, Derek, and Casey head to the old mill where they perform the banishing ritual near an incinerator.
-However, the banishing ritual actually appears to summon the Mothman, which hunts down Katherine and Derek as he chases them through the mill.
-Just as the Mothman has Katherine and Derek cornered, Casey shoots him and the creature flies off.
+Katherine, Derek, and Casey head to the old mill and perform the banishing ritual near an incinerator.
+However, the banishing ritual actually appears to summon the Mothman, which chases Katherine and Derek through the mill.
+Just as the Mothman corners Katherine and Derek, Casey shoots him and the creature flies off.
 As Katherine and Derek attempt to escape, Casey shoots at the Mothman again and is carried away by the creature as Katherine and Derek leave.

 Katherine and Derek arrive at Frank's where he traps them in a tunnel cornered by the Mothman; Frank explains that it was his little brother who died in the car accident and, to protect the other boys involved in the car accident, he alone was punished by the town.
 Katherine and Derek eventually escape and find Casey, who is alive.

 The three head to the Mothman Festival that night where Frank is planning on the Mothman taking revenge on the entire town.
 Frank arrives at the festival where all of the attendants spot the Mothman in the sky as he attacks a woman on a Ferris wheel.
 Katherine and Derek arrive at the scene where Frank is killed by the Mothman, as well as the mayor who shoots at the Mothman.
 Casey rams the Mothman with his car and attempts to kill the creature.
 However, the Mothman kills Casey and prepares to kill Katherine.
 Katherine fires her gun at the Mothman, which sets off an explosion that seems to kill the Mothman.
 However, the Mothman is still alive and again prepares to kill Katherine.
 Derek distracts the Mothman until the creature carries him off and drops him.
 The Mothman then prepares to finally kill Katherine.
 Katherine stabs the Mothman with the bone-like object which causes the Mothman to burst into flames and black moths.

 The next day, Katherine visits Derek, who is wounded and in a hospital.
 Katherine's eyes turn red and black moths fly from her.
 She is seemingly possessed by the Mothman and is preparing to kill Derek.
-As the scene closes, a black moth is seen which bursts into flames and turns into the Mothman's glowing red eyes.
+As the scene closes, a black moth bursts into flames and turns into the Mothman's glowing red eyes.